designRateConverter

 AdditionsPerInputSample: 401

-Compare the Magnitude Response
+Compare Magnitude Response

 filterAnalyzer(interpEstimateCost,interpDesignCost,FilterNames=["Estimate","Design"])